 You should discuss compensation with your wrongful death lawyer, but in general, damages may include:

-• The medical expenses associated with the wrongful death case
+- The medical expenses associated with the wrongful death suit

 The wrongful death of someone you love should not ruin your family’s financial future.
 Contact or call 605-338-9711 to speak to a wrongful death lawyer at Wilka & Welter, LLP in Sioux Falls, S.D., to get the legal representation you need today.